-CONSTRVCT is the world's first completely crowd-sourced fashion label.
-It is an online destination where anyone can create fashion designs that can be exported to pattern files to create the physical clothing.
+CONSTRVCT is an online destination to create, share, and make fashion designs.
+Create digital designs in 3D that can be exported to pattern files to create the physical clothing.

-Our design for constrvct.com draws from Constructivist art, because CONSTRVCT presents a revolution in fashion design--we are pioneering couture at the convenience and price of ready-to-wear.
+Our design for constrvct.com draws from Constructivist art, because CONSTRVCT draws upon the same spirit of inventive creative process.

 We use combined techniques from architecture, animation, and industrial design.
 First, we create a 3D model of a garment.
 The 3D model then goes through our parametric sizing system, which generates sizes on demand given a set of measurements.
 Our code then generates the data to map images across the garment in 3D.
 This is the distinctive quality of CONSTRVCT prints--An image can be matched perfectly across multiple sewn pieces, for a whole seamless image.
 This is a design feature that can only be done through our computational process.

 Digitally printed fabric is a fundamental design decision on many levels.
 It allows us to produce a physical product that matches extremely accurately to the design preview online.
 It allows for an infinite variety in designs even before we enable editing on base silhouettes, and the results are dramatic and distinctive.
-It also provides built-in logistics, since we just print the sized pattern with all the customer information directly onto the fabric.
+It also turns any design into an on-demand kit--Just cut on the lines and sew.
 Digital textile printing is also eco-friendly, as almost all the dye is locked directly to the fabric and thus does not enter into wastewater.

 A muslin test, showing the underlying 3D mesh structure